-In total the SCO has a team of 27.6 fulltime equivalents; some of these roles although employed and managed by the SCO are temporary positions funded through time-limited projects with partners and central government.
-In autumn 2022, a full review of SCO roles and structure was undertaken by the SCO Chief Executive, supported by the Senior Management Team.
-The aim of the review was to ensure the correct structure and resources are in place to deliver against the SC priority areas, and will conclude in the spring of 2023.
+In total, the SCO has a team of 28.6 fulltime equivalents; some of these roles, although employed and managed by the SCO, are temporary positions funded through time-limited projects with partners and central government.

 Staff employed by the SCO are covered by the terms and conditions of the Police Staff Council.
 The SCO utilises the Force's People Services Function to act on their behalf on Human Resource and Organisational Development matters, as well as ensuring compliance with policies for computer usage, system access, IT services including data protection, information assurance and health and safety.
 In addition, the SCO also utilises IT and Financial Services provided by the Force.